 Are the Consequences of Poverty Holding Niagara Back?

-The GBF Community Services is a member of the OAFB.
-The OAFB solicits, stores and distributes donated foodstuffs to member food banks across the province.
+GBF Community Services is a member of Feed Ontario, (Previously known as the OAFB (Ontario Association of Food Banks)) which solicits, stores and distributes donated foodstuffs to member food banks across the province.
 As a member organization, we receive food stuffs on a monthly basis to distribute to our food bank clients.
-The GBF was proud to receive The OAFB Leadership Award from the OAFB at their 2017 conference in Toronto.
-The OAFB operates within the umbrella organization of Food Banks Canada. https://www.foodbankscanada.ca/
+GBF was proud to receive he OAFB Leadership Award from the OAFB at their 2017 conference in Toronto.
+Feed Ontario operates under the umbrella organization of Food Banks Canada. https://www.foodbankscanada.ca/

-The GBF Community Services contributes to the annual hunger count organized by Food banks Canada.
+GBF Community Services contributes to the annual hunger count organized by Food Banks Canada.

 Ontario’s Poverty Reduction Strategy